Subpoened-peon/CS425FinalProject/README.md

 This project deepened my understanding of IRC-style communication and multithreaded server design.
 Implementing commands like /join, /nick, and /list helped me explore how chat protocols structure user interactions.
 Developing a multithreaded server taught me to manage multiple clients simultaneously, ensuring smooth and responsive communication.

  ### Jered Fennell
+    This project was a strange one for me, I don't use python for anything so I hand to learn the semantics and what the language required.
+I found the networking part of the project to be the least demanding, python makes sending data between the client and server very easy.
+For handling many things, the requirements of the project I thought were weirdly outline in the project specifications, and what was bing implemented from the course document, and what from the IRC protocol.